ArgetIstalri/Soul-Heroes/README.md

 ```
 For more documentation on this, and useful methods you can refer to the methods Fisk created here https://docs.google.com/document/d/1SV4r6HRG3iRClVJbk88_LmoTwWsM11yu-0BJHChkCzI/edit#

-Now, if you use that exact class you'll have one untextured masterpiece of Stan Lee, continue through the tutorial to figure out how to texture and apply the models to him.
+Now, if you use that exact class, you'll have one untextured masterpiece of Stan Lee, continue through the tutorial to figure out how to texture and apply the models to him.
 ### Creating Hero Textures
 Hero textures come in a few forms.
 First, you need to find a proper skin to use.
-The general requirements is that it supports 1.8.9+ Layer models.
-(64x64 file) For our model textures we're going to use the skin made by Jaxman on PMC. https://www.planetminecraft.com/skin/stan-lee-4297176/ He makes most of our skins and is very talented.
+The general requirements are that it supports 1.8.9+ Layer models.
+(64x64 file) For our model textures, we're going to use the skin made by Jaxman on PMC. https://www.planetminecraft.com/skin/stan-lee-4297176/ He creates most of our skins and is very talented.

 Whenever you're adding a skin to your pack.
 Make sure you have permission!
-If you don't you're essentially stealing and reuploading work by someone else.
+If you don't, you're essentially stealing and reuploading work by someone else.

 You're going to want to save this file to /assets/"YourPackName"/textures/heroes/stan_lee_layer1.png
 Every skin has two parts to it, when you download it you'll get it one.
 However, you need to open it up into paint.net and separate it.
 First, you're going to assign the Chestplate and Helmet model textures, so open the file you just downloaded and create a new png that's also the size of 64x64, this will serve as your leggings and boots.
 Now, you're going to want to extract the 48x16 on the left side 16 pixels down, and then paste that onto your second image file.
-Next, you're going to extract 16x16 on the bottom of the file 16 pixels right of where you just copied.
+Next, you're going to remove 16x16 on the bottom of the file 16 pixels right of where you just copied.

 Here's an image to help you. https://i.imgur.com/zTmmv04.png

 https://i.imgur.com/wUs0Hvd.png - Starting image

-Now that you have two images they should look like this:
+Now that you have two images, they should look like this:

 https://i.imgur.com/CDF3QQF.png - stan_lee_layer1.png